-Technip deals with the design and construction of the steam reformers.
-Air Products, on the other hand, provides the gas separation technology and the initial capital outlay for the hydrogen plant.
+Technip dealt with the design and construction of the steam reformers, while Air Products provided gas separation technology and the initial capital outlay for the hydrogen plant.

 Air Products operates and maintains plants under long-term contracts signed with clients, ranging from 15 to 20 years.